Born in Ukraine, Oksana Dyka graduated at Kiev Conservatory in 2004, and from 2003 to 2007 she was the main soloist at

-Most recently, Tosca at Festival Puccini in Torre del Lago, Berlin Staatsoper and Royal Opera House in London, Madama Butterfly in Los Angeles and in Munich, Un Ballo in Maschera at La Scala and in Tokyo in tournée with Teatro Regio di Torino, Aida at Arena di Verona and at Opéra Bastille, a new production of Prince Igor at the Metropolitan under the baton of M° Noseda, Prince Igor and Tosca at Mariinsky Theatre, Britten’s War Requiem at Bregenzer Festspiele, Madama Butterfly at Opéra Bastille, Piqué Dame at Teatro dell’Opera di Roma, Le Jouer at Opéra de Montecarlo, Jenufa at the Metropolitan Opera, Piqué Dame at Opernhaus Zürich under the baton of Michail Jurowski, Turandot at Arena di Verona, Prince Igor at the Nationale Opera in Amsterdam, Il corsaro at Palau Les Arts in Valencia,.
+Most recently, Tosca at Festival Puccini in Torre del Lago, Berlin Staatsoper and Royal Opera House in London, Madama Butterfly in Los Angeles and in Munich, Un Ballo in Maschera at La Scala and in Tokyo in tournée with Teatro Regio di Torino, Aida at Arena di Verona and at Opéra Bastille, a new production of Prince Igor at the Metropolitan under the baton of M° Noseda, Prince Igor and Tosca at Mariinsky Theatre, Britten’s War Requiem at Bregenzer Festspiele, Madama Butterfly at Opéra Bastille, Piqué Dame at Teatro dell’Opera di Roma, Le Jouer at Opéra de Montecarlo, Jenufa and Turandot at the Metropolitan Opera, Piqué Dame at Opernhaus Zürich under the baton of Michail Jurowski, Turandot at Arena di Verona, Prince Igor at the Nationale Opera in Amsterdam, Il corsaro at Palau Les Arts in Valencia,.

 Future engagements include: Nabucco at Hamburgische Staatsoper, Snégourotchka at Opéra de Paris, La Fanciulla del West at ABAO.